Home Secretary

-The secretary of state for the Home Department is a secretary of state in the Government of the United Kingdom, with responsibility for the Home Office As a Great Office of State, the home secretary is one of the most senior and influential ministers in the government.
+The secretary of state for the Home Department, more commonly known as the home secretary, is a senior minister of the Crown in the Government of the United Kingdom and the head of the Home Office.
+The position is a Great Office of State, making the home secretary one of the most senior and influential ministers in the government.
 The incumbent is a statutory member of the British Cabinet and National Security Council.

 The position, which may be known as interior minister in other nations, was created in 1782, though its responsibilities have changed many times.
 Past office holders have included the prime ministers Lord North, Robert Peel, the Duke of Wellington, Lord Palmerston, Winston Churchill, James Callaghan and Theresa May.
+The longest-serving home secretary is Henry Addington, 1st Viscount Sidmouth, who held the post continuously for 9 years, 221 days.
+The shortest-serving home secretary is Grant Shapps, who served in the position for the final six days of the premiership of Liz Truss.
 In 2007, Jacqui Smith became the first female home secretary.
-The incumbent home secretary is Suella Braverman.
+The incumbent home secretary is Shabana Mahmood.

 The office holder works alongside the other Home Office ministers and the permanent under-secretary of state of the Home Office.
-The corresponding shadow minister is the shadow home secretary, and the performance of the home secretary is also scrutinized by the Home Affairs Select Committee and the Justice and Home Affairs Committee.
+The corresponding shadow minister is the shadow home secretary, and the performance of the home secretary is also scrutinized by the Home Affairs Select Committee in the House of Commons and the Justice and Home Affairs Committee in the House of Lords.

+Historically, the role has been regarded as a political dead end for aspiring politicians, due to the numerous potential issues and controversies it tends to involve.